sevvara/ethics_fall2025/_casestudy/00-index.md

 ---

 This case study invites readers to reconsider a familiar interaction that often goes unquestioned.
-By unpacking the systems behind cookie consent, it asks a central ethical question: **when consent is reduced to a click, who is it really serving?**
+By unpacking the systems behind cookie consent, it asks a central ethical question:

+- **When consent is reduced to a click, who is it really serving?**